homes32/pebakery-docs/Commands/Plugin/Encode.md

 [Variables]

 [process]
-Echo,"This plugin contains an encoded file!"
+Echo,"This script contains an encoded file!"

 [Info1]
-// The 'EncodedFolders' section contains the names of any directories we have encoded into our plugin.
+// The 'EncodedFolders' section contains the names of any directories we have encoded into our script.

 [EncodedFolders]
 Help